LesleyLai/blog/contents/blog/2023_life_upfate/en.md

 ## Restart Application Process

 I was uncertain about my next steps and only vaguely entertained the idea of "transferring to another university to obtain a degree," a process that could potentially take years.
-In October I reluctantly chose to give my current university another chance and pleaded with them to readmit me.
-The process went suprising smoothly and I got a new I-20 with _four years_ duration in a short period.
+In October, I reluctantly chose to give my current university another chance and pleaded with them to readmit me.
+The process went surprisingly smoothly, and I got a new I-20 with _four years_ of duration in a short period.
 During the whole process, I didn't communicate with the university's international student office directly.

 ## US Visa Application

 After receiving my new I-20 form, I applied for a US visa in early December.
 Upon hearing my condition, the visa officer said that they would check my application and decide later.
 I received a rejection based on section "214(b)" in a few days.

 I am ready for the rejection of my visa application.
-After all, the entire visa application procedure operates on the ["presumption of guilt"](https://en.wikipedia.org/wiki/Presumption_of_guilt), requiring me to persuade them that I am _rich_ and definitely _harboring no immigrant intentions_. [^2] My relatively older age compared to typical students and the overstaying history certainly do not work in my favor.
+After all, the entire visa application procedure operates on the ["presumption of guilt"](https://en.wikipedia.org/wiki/Presumption_of_guilt), requiring me to persuade them that I am _rich_ and definitely _harboring no immigrant intentions_. [^2] My relatively older age compared to typical students and the overstaying history certainly does not work in my favor.

 [^2]: Admittedly, a couple of years ago, I did want to stay in the U.S. I had a strong attachment to Boulder, having lived here for an extended period.
 However, my perspective has since shifted.
 Without a rose-colored glass, I now see institutional racism and injustices a lot clearer.